andrew henderson menu

 Were you surprised by the overseas option on our list?
 You’re not alone.

-When setting up a business, you’ll find tons of relevant materials online, but when it comes to offshore companies, you’ll find that the number is far smaller.
+When setting up a business, you’ll find tons of relevant materials online, but when it comes to offshore companies, you’ll find that the amount is far smaller.

 Setting up an offshore company could be the very thing that sets you apart from your peers.